gapo/RPi-IP-mailer/README.md

 ENABLING AUTO-LOGIN (FOR HEADLESS OPERATION)
 ---

-> This method works in headless configuration, only if you enable autologin.
+> This is no longer required.

 Edit the inittab file: